 After spending the holidays with family and friends on the west coast we have once again moved east into the desert.
 Recently we attended the 19th annual “Buses at the Bridge” event held in Lake Havasu City Arizona.
 This event originally began with owners of old VW camper vans getting together to camp and hang […]Read more "Old Buses and Big Balloons"

-Today we are in Thousand Oaks California to celerbrate Lois Taylor’s (Mom) 93rd birthday.
-Lois has led an exceptional life full of travel and adventure.
-She has seen and experienced much change in this world in her 93 years.
-She is a California girl that has traveled through Europe, driven the Alaska Hwy 3 […]Read more "93 Years Of Fun And Adventure"
+Today we are in Ventura California to celebrate Lois Taylor’s (Mom) life of 99 years.
+Lois led an exceptional life full of travel and adventure, witnessed and experienced unimaginable change in this world during her life.
+She was a California girl that traveled through Europe, driven the Alaska Hwy 3 times and visited that state more than 30 […]Read more "99 Years Of Fun And Adventure"

 If you happen to live anywhere near Los Angeles you are very fortunate to have the Santa Monica Mountains National Recreation Area at your doorstep.
 Its 153,000 acres offer access to some very wild mountain and canyon areas, beautiful beaches, historic film locations, extensive trail system and great wildlife viewing.
 Having been raised in SoCal in the 60’s […]Read more "The Worlds Largest Urban National Park"